-- The Nutrition Innovation Lab held the 3rd Annual Scientific Symposium in Kathmandu, Nov 18-20, 2014.
-A total of 50 Young Nepali scientists attended the symposium supported by USAID Nepal
+- The Nutrition Innovation Lab held the7th Annual Scientific Symposium in Kathmandu.
+A total of 459 attendees including Nepalese policy makers, academics and young Nepali scientists attended the symposium.

-- The Nutrition Innovation Lab supports MS and PhD students in Nepal and Uganda
+- The Nutrition Innovation Lab supported 24 Ugandan and 30 Nepali MS and PhD students.

 - 100 Nepali professionals were exposed to rigorous scientific methods at the 1st annual Scientific Symposium.

-- Thirty government officials attended a workshop on Evidence-Based Policymaking for Nutrition in Uganda in 2013
+- 30 government officials attended a workshop on Evidence-Based Policy making for Nutrition in Uganda in 2013.

-- Forty Nepalese professionals attended training on issues in public health nutrition, grant writing and research proposal development for future RFAs during 2013.
+- 40 Nepalese professionals attended training on issues in public health nutrition, grant writing and research proposal development for future RFAs during 2013.